hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/aliexpress/api/api.md

 - **Error Handling**: While the code includes `try...except` blocks for error handling, there's room for more specific exceptions to provide better context to users (e.g., using exceptions from the AliExpress SDK directly).
 - **Input Validation**: Further input validation (e.g., checking for valid API keys, IDs) would enhance robustness.
 - **Logging**: More descriptive logging could make debugging easier.
 - **Caching**: The cache for `self.categories` is a great improvement.
-Consider additional caching strategies (e.g., using a dedicated caching library) for other potentially slow operations.
+Consider additional caching Startegies (e.g., using a dedicated caching library) for other potentially slow operations.
 - **Dependency Management**: A clear specification of the requirements and setup process (including version numbers) would improve reproducibility and maintainability.

 **Relationship to other parts of the project**: